Crime and Intelligence Analysis Degree Concentration Overview

 The Bachelor of Science in Criminal Justice degree with a concentration in Crime and Intelligence Analysis offers a comprehensive, practice-based education covering law enforcement, corrections, the court system, and private security in the United States.
 This program equips students with the skills needed to address crime and other threats to community and national security.
 By integrating theoretical knowledge with real-world applications, students are prepared to identify, analyze, and mitigate various security threats, ensuring the safety and stability of society.

-Through ECPI University’s year-round accelerated schedule, students can earn a bachelor’s degree in as few as 2.5 years.
+Through ECPI University’s year-round accelerated schedule, students can earn a bachelor’s degree in just 2.5 years.

 Knowledge and Skills